Adjacency Graphs of Polyhedral Surfaces: Convex-Polyhedral Surfaces

 \begin{proof} We call the vertices of the smaller bipartition class the gray vertices, and their polygons gray polygons.
 For the other class we pick a distinct color for every vertex and use the same naming-by-color convention.
 We start our construction with a triangular prism in which the quadrilateral faces $q_1,q_2,q_3$ are rectangles of the same size.
 Each of the faces $q_i$ will contain one gray polygon.
 All colorful polygons lie inside the prism.
 We call the lines resulting from the intersection of the supporting planes with the prism the \emph{colorful supporting lines}.
-Unfolding the faces~$q_1$, $q_2$, and~$q_3$ yields \Cref{fig:k35unfolded}, which shows the gray polygons and the colorful supporting lines.
-Note that the vertices of the gray polygons in the figure are actually very small edges that have the slope of the colorful supporting line there are placed on.
+Unfolding the faces~$q_1$, $q_2$, and~$q_3$ into the plane yields \Cref{fig:k35unfolded}, which shows the gray polygons and the colorful supporting lines.
+Note that the vertices of the gray polygons in the figure are actually very small edges that have the slope of the colorful supporting line on which they are placed.
 The colorful polygons are now already determined.

-We are left with checking that the colorful polygons are disjoint. \Cref{fig:k35front} shows the prism in a view from the side where we dashed all objects on the hidden prism face.
-The brown polygon~$P_0$ and the blue polygon~$P_4$ avoid all other colorful polygons in this projection and thus they avoid all other polygons in~$\mathbb{R}^3$, too.
+It remains to check that the colorful polygons are disjoint. \Cref{fig:k35front} shows the prism in a view from the side where we dashed all objects on the hidden prism face.
+The cyan polygon~$P_0$ and the blue polygon~$P_4$ avoid all other colorful polygons in this projection and thus they avoid all other polygons in~$\mathbb{R}^3$, too.

-For the pink polygon~$P_1$, the orange polygon~$P_2$ and the green polygon~$P_3$, we proceed as follows to prove disjointness.
+For the red polygon~$P_1$, the orange polygon~$P_2$ and the green polygon~$P_3$, we proceed as follows to prove disjointness.
 Pick two of the polygons and name them~$P_i$ and~$P_j$.
 The line~$\ell_{ij}$ of intersection of the supporting planes of~$P_i$ and~$P_j$ is determined by the two intersections of the corresponding colorful supporting lines.
 If the polygons intersect, they have to intersect on this line.
-Polygon~$P_i$ intersects~$\ell_{ij}$ in a segment $s_{ij}$; polygon~$P_j$ intersects~$\ell_{ij}$ in~$s_{ji}$. \Cref{fig:k35intersecting} shows, however, that~$s_{ij}$ and~$s_{ji}$ do not overlap in any of the three cases. \end{proof}
+Polygon~$P_i$ intersects~$\ell_{ij}$ in a segment $s_{ij}$; polygon~$P_j$ intersects~$\ell_{ij}$ in~$s_{ji}$. \cref{fig:k35front} shows, however, that~$s_{ij}$ and~$s_{ji}$ do not overlap in any of the three cases.
+(Note that~$P_2$ does not intersect~$\ell_{12}$ and hence $P_2$ does not intersect~$P_1$ either.)
+We remark that our construction can be verified easily since it is grid-based in the following sense.
+First, note that each intersection point of the supporting plane of a colorful polygon and one of the three vertical edges of the prism has integral height in $\{0,\dots,20\}$; see the tics in \Cref{fig:k35unfolded}.
+Second, on each of the three vertical faces of the prism, we define a set of equally-spaced vertical lines (10 on the two front faces, 20 on the back face) such that each polygon vertex lies on the intersection of one of these lines and its supporting plane. \end{proof}

 In contrast to \Cref{prop:K44,prop:K35}, we can show that not every complete bipartite graph can be realized as a convex-polyhedral surface in~$\mathbb{R}^3$.

 \begin{theorem} There exists no convex-polyhedral surface~\Sur in~$\mathbb{R}^3$ such that $ K_{5,81}$ is subisomorphic to $\Gra(\Sur)$. \end {theorem}